ready-1/NetCtrl/cline_docs/activeContext.md

 ## Next Steps

+- Plan and implement the deployment workflow for air-gapped Debian environment
 - Implement administrative dashboard for user management
 - Add bulk operations for document and file management
 - Improve taxonomy management interface